VALE BASE METALS

 Borehole

-IDEON DETECTOR TYPE
+IDEON MUON DETECTOR TYPE

-DEPOSIT TYPE
+TARGET TYPE

-Located about 15 km west of Sudbury, Ontario, Creighton Mine is an underground nickel, copper, and platinum-group elements (PGE) mine.
+Located about 15 km west of Sudbury, Ontario, Vale Base Metals’ Creighton mine is an underground nickel, copper, and platinum-group elements (PGE) mine.
 It is currently the deepest nickel mine in Canada, and one of the ten deepest mines in the world (at 2.4 km).
 Open pit mining began at Creighton in 1901, followed by underground mining in 1906.
 At one point, two-thirds of the world’s supply of nickel was mined there.
 The deposits at Creighton Mine were the first mineralized deposits discovered in the Sudbury Igneous Complex (SIC) mining camp, dating back to 1856.
 It hosts contact- and footwall-style mineralization.
 Current expansion plans could extend the life of Creighton Mine from 2027 to 2038.

 IDEON SOLUTION